robertmin1/strace/README.md

 The program sets up a seccomp filter to trace only connect syscalls while allowing all other syscalls to pass through.

 `PS:` The upstream implementation for tracking the entry and exit of syscalls while seccomp is active is not fully implemented.

+Using `seccomp` approach speeds up tracing by avoiding unnecessary syscalls, but is still slow for larger applications.
+For better performance, I recommend using seccomp's user-space notification mechanism, which is up to three times faster based on personal testing.

+I have a PoC in Golang that I’ll write about soon.